Decades of rigorous research has resulted in an overwhelming scientific consensus about Lyme disease and other infections.

 A 2010 survey of Connecticut primary care physicians found only 6 of 285 respondents (2.1%) said they diagnosed or treated presumed chronic Lyme disease.

-In 2010, Sue O’Connell, a microbiologist who headed the Health Protection Agency Lyme Borreliosis Unit in the UK, performed a survey of Lyme diagnosis and treatment guidelines from 16 groups of medical experts in Europe and North America.
+In 2010, Dr. Sue O’Connell, a microbiologist who headed the Health Protection Agency Lyme Borreliosis Unit in the UK, performed a survey of Lyme diagnosis and treatment guidelines from 16 groups of medical experts in Europe and North America.
 She noted:

 There is overall agreement regarding the clinical features of Lyme borreliosis and on the requirement for supporting laboratory evidence of a clinical diagnosis of later-stage infection.
 Two-tier serological testing, with immunoblot as a second-stage test, is currently recommended in most guidelines and reviews.